privacybydesign/pbdf-website/pages/en/issuance.md

 Attributes: school and/or study diploma
 <a class="button" href="/uitgifte/diploma">
 <img src="/images/diploma-logo.png">Load attributes via DUO</a>
 [More information](/issuance-diploma).
-This service is still experimental; we are happy to receive feedback via irma 'at' privacybydesign.foundation.
+This service is still experimental and is temporarily not functioning; we are happy to receive feedback via irma 'at' privacybydesign.foundation.

 **Attributes via the BIG-register --- based on iDIN data**
 Attributes: BIG-number, date of BIG-registration, medical profession, medical specialisms